gohugoio/hugoDocs/content/en/content-management/archetypes.md

 The above will create a new content file in `content/posts/my-first-post.md` using the first archetype file found of these:

 1. `archetypes/posts.md`
-2. `archetypes/default.md`
+2. `themes/my-theme/archetypes/posts.md`
-3. `themes/my-theme/archetypes/posts.md`
+3. `archetypes/default.md`
 4. `themes/my-theme/archetypes/default.md`

-The last two list items are only applicable if you use a theme and it uses the `my-theme` theme name as an example.
+The second and fourth items are only applicable if you use a theme and it uses the `my-theme` theme name as an example.

+If no match is found, then Hugo will use an archetype consisting of the title, date, and setting draft to true.

 ## Create a New Archetype Template